BarakChamo/uTextureSendReceive/README.md

 The package should show up under `TextureSendReceive` in your project's `Assets folder`.

 ### Example scenes
-Example usage scenes are provided in the `Example` folder.
+Example usage scenes are provided in the `Example` folder and show a range of use cases for the libary, how to set up streaming and how to use incoming textures in Unity scenes.

 All projects are set up with a sender and a receiver and a 20,000-count particle-system that runs smoothly when sending and receiving 720p video on an MSI laptop with a 260GhZ i7 and GTX970M running Windows 10.